LFFIN/A-Case-Study-of-the-Retail-Industry-using-Python-analytics/README for python beginners_in data_analytics.md

 .........................
 # Statistical Foundations

-Understanding basic statistical concepts is crucial for data analysis, enabling you to summarize data sets and draw conclusions.
+'Understanding basic statistical concepts is crucial for data analysis, enabling you to summarize data sets and draw conclusions'

-## Descriptive Statistics
+# Descriptive Statistics

-Learn how to calculate and interpret measures like mean, median, and standard deviation.
+'Learn how to calculate and interpret measures like mean, median, and standard deviation'

 ### Example: Calculating the Mean with NumPy